-19.2 Final examinations for B.A.
+19.2.
+Final examinations for B.A.
 (Hons)

 A student opting to transfer to the 3-year BA degree takes the same four general papers based on the four core subject areas as in the MEng programme, and two shorter options papers based on a smaller set of the third year Options lecture.
 The general papers are each of three hours duration, whereas the two options papers are each of 1.5 hours duration.
-In addition, the marks for practicals, industrial visit reports, Engineering and Society coursework, the Characterisation of Materials or Modelling of Materials module, and the Team Design Project are all taken into account (Table 9).
+In addition, the marks for practicals, industrial visit and talk reports, Entrepreneurship coursework, the Introduction to Modelling for Materials module, the Team Design Project, and either the Characterisation of Materials or Atomistic Modelling module, and are all taken into account (

+Table 8).
 Further, this student carries out a literature-based research module throughout Michaelmas and Hilary terms of the third year.
 This option is intended for the occasional student who may change their mind about their career path while following our MEng programme.
-To achieve Honours in the Bachelors programme it is necessary to obtain a minimum mark of 40% averaged over all elements of assessment, AND obtain a minimum mark of 40% in each of at least four of the six written papers sat in Trinity term, AND satisfy the coursework requirement as detailed in the Examination Regulations 2018.
+To achieve Honours in the Bachelors programme it is necessary to obtain a minimum mark of 40% averaged over all elements of assessment, AND obtain a minimum mark of 40% in each of at least four of the six written papers sat in Trinity term, AND satisfy the coursework requirement as detailed in the Examination Regulations 2021.

-Table 9 Summary of marks to be awarded for different components of the MS Final Examination in the B.A.
-(Hons) exit award in 2018, subject to confirmation by the examiners
+Table 8 Summary of marks to be awarded for different components of the MS Final Examination in the B.A.
+(Hons) exit award in 2022, subject to confirmation by the examiners